Key Takeaways

 Turning Back Temperature Settings for Savings

 Although it may seem like a small change, setting your thermostat back just a few degrees can make a big difference in your energy costs.
-In this technique, you set your thermostat to a certain temperature before leaving for the day or going to bed, and when you return home or wake up, you set the thermostat back to where it was.
+In this technique, you set your thermostat to a specific temperature before leaving for the day or going to bed, and when you return home or wake up, you set it back to your usual settings.
 This reduces your household’s overall energy consumption.
-Setting back your thermostat 10 degrees from your usual settings has been proven to be one of the best ways of achieving your energy-saving goal.
-In addition, using smart thermostats is one of the most effective ways to approach setbacks, as these devices can easily implement your settings without having to manually make adjustments every now and then.
+A 7-10-degree adjustment has been proven to be one of the best ways to achieve your energy-saving goal.
+In addition, using smart thermostats is one of the most effective ways to address setbacks, as these devices can automatically apply your settings without you having to make manual adjustments every now and then.